• 100% Authentic watches

 Case and Bezel Variations

-The 1803 features a pie-pan dial and a non-fluted bezel, giving it a classic 1960s look.
+The 1803 features a pie-pan dial, giving it a classic 1960s look.
 It's like the cool grandpa of Day-Dates.
 The 18038 introduced the fluted bezel we all know and love, adding that extra bit of bling.
 The 18238 kept the fluted bezel but slimmed down the case profile for a more modern vibe.

 Case sizes stayed consistent at 36mm, but the 18238 feels a touch more refined on the wrist.
 The 1803's acrylic crystal gave way to sapphire in the 18038 and 18238, boosting scratch resistance.
 Lug shapes evolved too, from the 1803's pointy ends to more rounded forms in later models.